zhitaoChen/Image_Denosing/README.md

 # Image_Denosing
-A simple project based on CUDA
+A simple project based on CUDA, refer a CPU implementation by [this](https://github.com/rcrandall/ChanVese).